BARAVIND-12/Exploratory-data-analysis-using-sql/README.md

 - different stages with number of layoffs?

  ## Process
- -Import the World layoffs dataset into sql workbench.
+ - Import the World layoffs dataset into sql workbench.
- -use the different sql queries to solve the problems.
+ - use the different sql queries to solve the problems.
- -Save the query to use it in any furthur case.
+ - Save the query to use it in any furthur case.

 ## Project insights
 - The Top 3 companies with more number of layoffs follows amazon,google and meta.